eKeiran/CSS-Inventory/README.md

   imageLink: "./Cards/your_name/your_gif_name.gif",
   author: "your_name",
   githubLink: 'https://github.com/your_username'
-}
+} ```

 All done!!
-Your changes should be reflected soon!
+Commit and push your chnages!
+Once done, send a oull request for review.
+If you followed the steps correctly it'll be merged soon and your changes should be reflected on the main website!
 PLEASE BE CAREFUL WHILE LINKING YOUR CREATION, USE YOUR OWN FOLDER.
 NOTE: PLEASE REMEMBER YOU NEED TO ADD A GIF OF YOUR ANIMATION TO MAKE IT SHOW UP ON THE MAIN WEBSITE.
 THANKS!